daneb/my_lifes_playbook/README.md

 # My Life's Playbook
 ### Look you are not likely to agree with everything here.
 Some of this so brief is might spark controversy or some just not your point of view.
-I'm not selling this, I'm just sharing and collecting lessons learned for myself.
+I'm not selling this, I'm just sharing and collecting lessons learned for myself and theories I'm testing.

 # A. Being A Christian